Shre13/ai-patient-voice-bot/README.md

 ## Background

-This project was built for a technical assessment for an AI voice-agent company (Pretty Good AI), which asked candidates to design an automated "patient" caller to stress-test their production clinic scheduling agent.
-Rather than treating it as a scripted benchmark runner, I focused on making the caller behave like a real user — natural turn-taking, realistic pacing, and active steering toward specific test outcomes — so the bugs it surfaced would reflect genuine conversational failure modes, not just scripted edge cases.
+This project was built for a technical assessment for an AI voice-agent company, which asked candidates to design an automated "patient" caller to stress-test their production clinic scheduling agent.
+Rather than treating it as a scripted benchmark runner, I focused on making the caller behave like a real user, natural turn-taking, realistic pacing, and active steering toward specific test outcomes, so the bugs it surfaced would reflect genuine conversational failure modes, not just scripted edge cases.

 ## What It Does